dwain-barnes/flowise-private-doc-chat-rag-blog/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License.
 ---

 ### Acknowledgments